gamecook/Impact-Bootstrap/readme.md

 * **menu.js** adds the ability to overlay a 'screen' on top of the game.
 This is useful for pause menus or displaying stats at the end of a level or a game-over screen.
 There is a default menu that lets you display text.
 Simply extend this and override the `draw()` method with your own graphics.
 * **pause.js** adds support to pause all entities in the game on the screen by calling `togglePause()` on the `ig.game` class.
 This will not update any entities when paused, but they will continue to draw.
-* **raf.js** patches Impact to use *RequestAnimationFrame* on browsers that support it.
-This can increase the performance of your game.
 * **tracking.js** is a wrapper for Google Analytics to do tracking in your game.
 This plugin automatically adds Google tracking code to your game.
 All you need to do is supply your tracking account number.
 You can also use the Ant build to automatically replace a `@tracking@` token in your game code if you don't want to hardcode it.
 Simply supply your account information in the `project.tracking` property of the `build.properties` file and pass the token, as a string, into the instance of the tracking class: